Skip to content

 Aims & objectives

-– Explain the roles, duties and responsibilities of Competent Persons, Authorised Persons and Authorising Engineers in accordance with NHS guidance
+• Identify the roles, duties and responsibilities of the Authorising Engineer, Authorised, Responsible and Competent Persons in accordance with NHS guidance.

 Additional information